IanCaio/C-Sha256Lib/README.md

 		This function works similarly to the sha256_error macro/sha256_err function.
 Instead of receiving an error code though, it receives a message that will be displayed as a warning.

+	void sha256_message_show(struct sha256_message *msg);

+		This function prints the message content as a string on the screen.

+	void sha256_message_debug_bits(struct sha256_message *msg);

+		This function will print the bits from both the message and the preprocessed message to the screen for debugging purposes.